Code-Institute-Submissions/return-my-coffee/README.md

   - Reduces cognitive overload by limiting the amount of information that is shown to the user.

-  - Many users may not want to even read game instructions and/or may already know how to the play the game.
+  - Many users may not want to even read the game instructions and/or may already know how to the play the game.

 - Return to Homepage